nova-thomas/The_LARK_Files/_readme.txt

      $commands - lists all of the commands

-     $map - Prints a map of the house
+     map - Prints a map of the house

+     quit - Quits the game and brings you to the home directory.

 	Unix/Linux Commands:

      ls (directory/file) - Use the current directory to "look" around the room, and use "ls inventory" to check your inventory.

      ls -a - Use this to look around the current "room" very closely for hidden items.

+     cd (directory) - Moving to that "room" (directory).
+Use "cd .." to take a step back to the parent directory/room.

      . ./(script name) - Use this for interacting with characters and items.